PATHoBot: A Robot for Glasshouse Crop Phenotyping and Intervention: Acknowledgements

 To improve the spatial awareness of our previous work on fruit counting~\cite{halstead2018fruit} we investigate adding two components to the prior IoU tracking strategy, both of which exploit spatial-temporal information captured by this platform.
 First, we re-project detection tracklets for comparison with new detections, creating a more precise estimate of where the fruit should appear in the next image.
 This leads to higher IoU comparisons between the tracklet and associated detections.
 Second, we further exploit depth information to filter objects outside of a specific range.
 As discussed in Section~\ref{sec:platform}, detecting/segmenting sweet pepper in a commercial glasshouse is a challenging task due to occlusion, juvenile sweet pepper, similar appearance to leaves, and strong illumination variation.
 We aim to count all of the sweet pepper in a row recorded by the RGB-D camera array, using only the second camera from the top.
 This involves a multi-staged process including instance segmentation utilising Mask-RCNN~\cite{he2017mask} and tracking-via-segmentation based on~\cite{halstead2018fruit}.

 Our Mask-RCNN network is trained on the recently released data from~\cite{halstead2020}.
-While the data was captured in a similar environment (glasshouse) the training data in~\cite{halstead2020} contains black and red sweet pepper species, while the evaluation data here contains yellow, and red (in all its development stages, green to ripe).
+While the data was captured in a similar environment (glasshouse) the training data in~\cite{halstead2020} contains black and red sweet pepper species, while the evaluation data here contains yellow, and red (in all its development stages, green to ripe), and stronger illumination changes.
 This variation imposes a domain shift between the datasets creating an ``in the wild'' situation.

 The counting component of this experiment is a modified version of the tracking-via-detection approach in~\cite{halstead2018fruit} to incorporate segmentation masks.
 This technique tracks a sweet pepper through a video sequence to count it only once by associating new detections with active tracklets.
 A number of hyper-parameters are employed to accurately calculate the association of detection and tracklets but also ascertain if a tracklet meets the conditions of being a legitimate fruit.